gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 #.
 Set up the game object (initialize an instance of the class)
-    a.
+    #.
 Set between 2 and 4 random pixels to be found.
-    b.
+    #.
 Start from a random pixel and display it brightly then faintly.
 #.
 Repeat the following steps:
-    a.
+    #.
 Use the accelerometer to detect a tilt and move the pixel.
-    b.
+    #.
 If all the pixels have been found then:
         #.
 Display the location of the hidden pixels as well as the visited pixels.
         #.
 Scroll the score.
         #.
 Play again if both buttons are pressed.